binhcn/tech-bank/kafka.md

 Difference between partition and topic

 Partition:
-- an ordered, immutable sequence of messages that we append to, like a queue, log file
+- an ordered, immutable sequence of messages that we append to
-- each broker can have multiple partitions
+- partitions are actually the separate log files that exist on disk

 Topic:
-- a logical grouping of partitions.
-Producers publish to and consumers consume messages from topics in Kafka
+- a logical grouping of partitions
+- the process of publishing and consuming messages based on topic definition